stephendawsondev/Cork-Car-Cut/README.md

 7. [Box Shadow Generator:](https://cssgenerator.org/box-shadow-css-generator.html)
     - Used to generate the box shadow for the sticky header
 8. [Fancy Border Radius Generator:](https://mdbootstrap.com/docs/standard/tools/design/fancy-border-radius/)
-    - Fancy border radius generator was used to create the unusal accompanying image shapes that were used on the homepage and contact page.
+    - Fancy border radius generator was used to create the unusual accompanying image shapes that were used on the homepage and contact page.
 9. [SVG Repo:](https://www.svgrepo.com/)
     - SVG Repo was used once for the icon of the skateboarder, which wasn't available on FontAwesome.
 ## Testing